olgapombo/olgapombo.github.io/preprints.md

 ### Hypertexts

-* Pombo, Olga (2009), **A Ideia de Enciclopedia (The Idea of Encyclopaedia)** - Hypertext on the encyclopaedic project, its most significant historical developments and the specificity of philosophical encyclopaedia.
+* Pombo, Olga (2009), **A Ideia de Enciclopedia (The Idea of Encyclopaedia)** - (hypertext on the encyclopaedic project, its most significant historical developments and the specificity of philosophical encyclopaedia).
+The hypertxt is divided in three parts:
   1. [**O Projecto Enciclopedista.
 Palavra, género e modalidades** (The Encyclopaedist Project.
 Word,  gender and modalities)](https://arquivo.pt/wayback/20091224030600/http:/www.educ.fc.ul.pt/hyper/enciclopedia/cap1p1/palavra.htm),
   2. [**Para uma História da Ideia de Enciclopedia** (For the History of the Idea of Encyclopaedia](https://arquivo.pt/wayback/20091224025159/http:/www.educ.fc.ul.pt/hyper/enciclopedia/cap2p1/antclass.htm),
   3. [**Enciclopedia filosófica** (Philosophical Encyclopaedia)](https://arquivo.pt/wayback/20091218065708/http:/www.educ.fc.ul.pt/hyper/enciclopedia/cap3p1/especificidade.htm)

 * Pombo, Olga (2004), [**Apontamentos sobre Utopia** (Notes on Utopia)](http://webpages.fc.ul.pt/~ommartins/apontamentos/utopia%20geral.htm) (2004)

-* Pombo, Olga (ed) (2002) [**Plato's Protagoras**](https://arquivo.pt/wayback/20140930093038/http:/www.educ.fc.ul.pt/docentes/opombo/hfe/protagoras2/index/index1.htm) - Hypertext on Plato’s "Protagoras", translated and commented.
+* Pombo, Olga (ed) (2002) [**Plato's Protagoras**](https://arquivo.pt/wayback/20140930093038/http:/www.educ.fc.ul.pt/docentes/opombo/hfe/protagoras2/index/index1.htm) (Hypertext on Plato’s "Protagoras", translated and commented).

-* Pombo, Olga (1995) [**Convite à Leitura de Rousseau**(Invitation to read Rousseau)](https://webpages.ciencias.ulisboa.pt/~ommartins/investigacao/conviteleitura.htm) - Hypertext on Rousseau
+* Pombo, Olga (1995) [**Convite à Leitura de Rousseau** (Invitation to read Rousseau)](https://webpages.ciencias.ulisboa.pt/~ommartins/investigacao/conviteleitura.htm) - Hypertext on the diversified dimensions of Rousseau's life and works)

 ### Image platforms and archives
-* Pombo, Olga (ed) (2008) [**Lisbon Center for Image in Science and Art (CISA)**](https://arquivo.pt/wayback/20140927010143/http:/lisboncisa.fc.ul.pt/) - Image platform and archive intending to question the philosophical, scientific and artistic nature of image.
+* Pombo, Olga (ed) (2008) [**Lisbon Center for Image in Science and Art (CISA)**](https://arquivo.pt/wayback/20140927010143/http:/lisboncisa.fc.ul.pt/) (Image platform and archive intending to question the philosophical, scientific and artistic nature of image.
+Created in 2008 in the context of the FCT research project “Image in science and Art” that I proposed and coordinated from 2007 to 2012.
+(Link to what still remains openly available from the project, after the project’s website was hidden and archived …

 * Pombo, Olga (2006), [**Representações da Leitura** (Representations of Reading)](https://webpages.ciencias.ulisboa.pt/~ommartins/album/index.htm)  The idea is to collect and place (pictorial) representations of reading side by side, that is, to create a visual assemblage of diverse forms of thinking the act of reading, its associated gestures, quiet postures, silences, solitudes.